Viljen789/AdventofCode/README.md

 ## 2025

-Challenge: One new language per day
+Challenge: One new language per day, and visual changes with react/ts afterwards!

 ### Languages: